cameronmclean/pattern_mining/Notes for workshop facilitation.md

 protocol.
 This is good.
 The point of patterns is to start with experience and work towards more objective, testable, and deeper truths.

+The notes here are complimentary and _additional_ to the brief instructions on the slides.

 ##The Presentation (Workshop Guidance)

-Introduction to design patterns is kept relatively short - one shouldn't need to become a pattern expert before we dive into extracting expert knowledge and the salient features of a lab senario.
+Introduction to design patterns is kept relatively short - one shouldn't need to become a pattern expert before we dive into extracting expert knowledge and the salient features of a lab scenario.

 We have the precious time of practitioners in the room - they don't need a long seminar on the life, works, and influence of Christopher Alexander.